 - A Great Bra - One of the first things you'll notice need a new product are your growing breasts.
 We recommend a comfortable nursing bra that will accommodate your growth for the next six months.
 Choosing a nursing bra over a maternity bra means double duty for the price of one.
 Nursing bras are designed to accommodate breast size fluctuations during breastfeeding, so they are a good choice for pregnancy fluctuations.

 - Black Stretch Pants - A great pair of basic black stretchy pants that can go with anything are perfect for maternity wear as they can be worn multiple times a week paired with different tops and accessories to create a whole new look.
 Co-workers will never notice the pants repeat with various stylish blouses on hand.

 - Comfy Shoes - A pair of comfortable shoes without heels can help you keep your balance and prevent back pain.
 You might consider shoes that are a half size larger than you normally wear as most women's feet grow or swell during pregnancy.

 - Tank Tops - Add a few tank tops to your list of must-have items.
 These tops are suitable no matter what the weather and can be paired with sweaters, cardigans, blazers, and other accessories.

-- Maternity Jeans - Jeans are a staple in most wardrobes and maternity wear is no exception.
-Whether you can wear them to work or just the weekend, this stylish pant shouldn't be overlooked.
+- Maternity Jeans - Jeans are a staple in most wardrobes, and maternity wear is no exception.
+Whether you can wear them to work or just for the weekend, these stylish pants shouldn't be overlooked.